RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

   - 0 You want to be together, and you don't feel that's wrong.
   - 24 You must accept that you cannot be together any more.
 - 2M This morning we had a fight and he walked out.
-- 0I Ah, this is what the entire chat is all about.
+- 0I Ah, this sounds like it's what the entire chat is all about.
 - 0I But while we might think that, we don't say it!
 - 0Q Which reply reflects what the member just said?
   - 0 He walked out again when you fought this morning.
   - 28 He's hanging out with those people this morning.
   - 32 He should walk out on those bad people, not on you!
 - 2M When he comes back I want to make him stop seeing these people he hanges out with.
-- 0I And now here's the member's plan of action.
+- 0I And now here's the member's plan of action forming.
 - 0I We're basically done, if the plan continues to take shape.
-- 1L You're going to make him stop seeing them when he comes back.
+- 1L You've decided to make him stop seeing them.
 - 2M I will tell him how unhappy I am so he can understand my point of view.
 - 1L If he understands your unhappiness he'll see it your way.
 - 2M And then if he loves me like he says he does he will do what I ask.